Sharkeron5000/MyInfoStreamInClasses/README.md

 # MyInfoStream
-Own database of platforms, streamers and users, and interaction between them.
+Own database of platforms, streamers and users, as well as the interaction between them, shown in the classes